EYDS-CA/FWExpandableTableView/README.md

 # FWExpandableTableView

 # Introduction
-FWInfiniteExpandableTableView is easier and less-coding to achieve UITableViewCell expandable and collapsable.
+FW_ExpandableTableView is easier and less-coding to achieve UITableViewCell expandable and collapsable.
 Unlikely, it supports as much levels of UITableViewCell expanding as your data structured.
 You can fully customize FWExpandingTableViewCell as you need.

 ![fwexpandabletv_demo](https://user-images.githubusercontent.com/16994445/48033026-87dd0200-e10e-11e8-9725-58e1cca5ed9e.gif)